 Most women are entitled to free maternity care as a public patient.

-As a Semi-private patient, you will be seen by an Obstetrician or Specialist Registrar for your visits at the clinic.
+As a Semi-private patient, you will be seen by a Consultant or Specialist Registrar for your visits at the clinic.

 When is my baby due?